WhoBrokeTheBuild/stephenlw.com-archive/content/resume.md

 Wrote an Operating System in x86 ASM, implemented several commands in 16bit real-mode.

-Wrote several itterations of a C++ library / game engine called Arc.
-Integrated with OpenGL and Lua as well as including a host of helper functions and classes, with a large focus on performance
+Wrote several itterations of a C++ library / game engine originally called [Arc](https://github.com/whobrokethebuild/Arc-2.0) and later named [Dusk](https://github.com/WhoBrokeTheBuild/Dusk).
+Integrated with OpenGL and Lua as well as including a host of helper functions and classes, with a large focus on performance.

+Wrote a Go static-site generator named [GoingUp](https://github.com/WhoBrokeTheBuild/goingup) that uses Markdown for content.
+I then used it to build my website.

 ---